About the Internationalization (i18n) Activity

 There are also a number of specialized lists in use:

-public-i18n-bidi is for discussions about bidirectional text and other issues related to support of right-to-left scripts, such as Arabic, Hebrew, Persian, Urdu, Thaana, etc. You should also send comments to this list about w3c documents related to right-to-left scripts.
-This list is managed as part of the Internationalization Interest Group (i18n IG), and by subscribing to the list you become a member of the IG.
+public-i18n-bidi is for discussions about bidirectional text and other issues related to support of right-to-left scripts, in languages such as Arabic, Hebrew, Persian, Urdu, Thaana, etc. This list is managed as part of the Internationalization Interest Group (i18n IG).
 [Archive] [Subscribe]

 public-i18n-cjk is for discussions about issues related to support of Chinese, Japanese and Korean languages and scripts.
-You should also send comments to this list about w3c documents related to these scripts, such as the Japanese Layout Requirements document.
-This list is managed as part of the Internationalization Interest Group (i18n IG), and by subscribing to the list you become a member of the IG.
+It is used to support the Chinese Layout Task Force, although comments about documents such as the Chinese Layout Requirements should be raised using github issues whenever possible.
+You can also send comments to this list about w3c documents related to these scripts that aren't on github, including the Japanese Layout Requirements.
+This list is managed as part of the Internationalization Interest Group (i18n IG).
 [Archive] [Subscribe]

 public-i18n-its-ig is for discussions about the Internationalization Tag Set (ITS) and related topics.
 You should also send comments to this list about the ITS Recommendation and related publications.
 This list is managed as part of the ITS Interest Group, and by subscribing to the list you are a member of the IG.
 [Archive] [Subscribe]